mavillez/Oblivion/docs/source/scripts.rst

 Acknowledgements
 ---------------

-Scripts for Dalton, GPAW and QuantumEspresso were provided by Alfredo Palace Carvalho, U. Évora.
+The scripts for Dalton, GPAW and QuantumEspresso were provided by Alfredo Palace Carvalho, U. Évora.